paulscherrerinstitute/require/Readme.md

 asyn_VERSION = 4.8.1
 ```

-:bulb: As *all* other modules are searched for header files, it makes sense
+:bulb: As *all* other modules are searched for header files (in unspecified
-to avoid too generic header file names, such as `version.h`.
-At least to not
+order), it makes sense to avoid too generic header file names, such as
-install them.
+`version.h`.
+At least to not install them.

 :bulb: OS class dependent header files which are located in an appropriate
 subdirectory like `os/Linux/` keep their location in such a subdirectory